seborama/govcr/README.md

 You can create your own matcher on any part of the request and in any manner (like ignoring or modifying some headers, etc).

+The input parameters received by a `RequestMatcherFunc` are scoped to the `RequestMatcher`.
+It is safe to modify them as needed.
+This affects the other `RequestMatcherFunc`'s in the `RequestMatcher`.
+But it does **not** permeate to the original incoming HTTP request or the tracks read from or written to the cassette.

 ## Track mutators

 The live HTTP request and response traffic is protected against modifications.
 While **govcr** could easily support in-place mutation of the live traffic, this is not a goal.